superfly/docs/flyctl/cmd/flyctl_volumes_create.md

-Create new volume for app.
-The `--region` flag must be included to specify the region the volume exists in.
-The `--size` flag is optional, defaults to 10, and sets the size as the number of gigabytes the volume will consume.
+Create new volume for app. --region flag must be included to specify region the volume exists in. --size flag is optional, defaults to 10, sets the size as the number of gigabytes the volume will consume.

 ## Usage
 ~~~
 flyctl volumes create <volumename> [flags]
 ~~~